dart-archive/angulardart.org/README.md

 # Angulardart.org

+Your changes to the master branch of angular/angulardart.org should become visible on angulardart.org in 5-10 minutes.

-To build the site locally, do the following:
+If you're making a change that isn't simple, please build the site locally before you commit the changes.
+Here's how:

 1. If `which bundle` returns something, you have the prerequisites.
 Otherwise:
   1. Download rubygems from http://rubygems.org/pages/download